-because of the trans (A because of the tram (A GVA impact rather than an employment one); and, others who are not employed and not in receipt of JSA, but who are enabled to enter the workforce because of better accessibility.
-Integration Sub-objective Item Qualitative Information Quantitative Information Transport Interchanges Services & Ticketing Scheme will enhance the opportunity for through ticketing/joint ticketing arrangements.
-Slight beneficial Infrastructure & Information Scheme will enhance existing transport interchange facilities and also provide new transport interchange opportunities - Phase 1b will enhance interchange opportunities at Crewe Toll (particularly with regards access to the Western General Hospital).
-Information provision at the interchange facilities will be of the highest quality and will include real time information provision.
-Moderate beneficial Land-use Transport Integration Scheme integrates well with national, regional, and local land-use policy and development proposals.
-In particular Phase 1B will help enhance the integration of the development in the Granton area.
-Large beneficial Policy Integration Scheme is consistent with national policies beyond transport.
-Slight beneficial Accessibility & Social Inclusion Sub-objective ltem Qualitative Information Quantitative Information Community Accessibility Public Transport Network Coverage Accessibility is significantly improved for travel from most zones to all the selected destinations, with the exception of travel from the south-west of Edinburgh to Leith.
-Access to Other Local Services The tram provides increased opportunities for walking and cycling as access modes, but it has limitations to promote further non-motorised trips to access local services.
-Comparative Accessibility Distribution / Spatial Impacts by Social Group Distribution / Spatial Impacts by Area For George Street, mostly neutral impact but there is a modest surplus of beneficiaries across the three segments For Haymarket, 216,000 net population benefiting from Edinburgh Tram For the Foot of Leith Walk, the impacts are large, but broadly neutral overall, with equally large numbers benefiting and disbenefitting For Crewe Toll, Granton, Ocean Terminal, Napier University, Sighthill Industrial Estate, Edinburgh Park and Gyle Centre there are large net benefits across all the segments For Edinburgh Airport, there are marginal disbenefits in accessibility, although no-car households have a small benefit.
-No. of households without a car that benefit (disbenefit) George St. 8,480 (4,204) Haymarket: 46,412 (7,370) Foot of Leith Walk: 37,957 (41,646) Crewe Toll: 56,712 (11,581) Ocean Terminal: 58,663 (22,584) Granton: 49,826 (26,917) Napier University: 36,209 (18,887) Sighthill Industrial Estate: 51,976 (7,753) Edinburgh Park: 48,096 (14,005) Gyle Centre: 66,966 (7,517) Edinburgh Airport: 38,940 (34,059) Strategic Environmental A ssessment (SEA) Summary of SEA outcome where appropriate Not applicable Cost to Public Sector Item Qualitative information Quantitative Information Public Sector Investment Costs £0 Public Sector Operating & Maintenance Costs Net change in TEL operating and maintenance costs -£154,291 (PV) Grant / Subsidy Payments Grant to the private sector to -£460,335 (PV) Revenues Revenue to TEL for tram and d bus operations £241,647 (PV) Taxation Impacts Reduction in tax receipts aris sing from -£63,097 (PV) Monetised Summary Present Values of Transport Benefits £708,997 Present Value of Cost to £436,077
+Comparative Accessibility Services Distribution / Spatial Impacts by Social Group increased opportunities for walking and cycling as access modes, but it has limitations to promote further non-motorised trips to access local services.
+Distribution / Spatial Impacts by Area For George Street, mostly neutral impact but there is a modest surplus of beneficiaries across the three segments For Haymarket, 216,000 net population benefiting from Edinburgh Tram For the Foot of Leith Walk, the impacts are large, but broadly neutral overall, with equally large numbers benefiting and disbenefitting For Crewe Toll, Granton, Ocean Terminal, Napier University, Sighthill Industrial Estate, Edinburgh Park and Gyle Centre there are large net benefits across all the segments For Edinburgh Airport, there are marginal disbenefits in accessibility, although no-car households have a small benefit.
+No. of households without a car that benefit (disbenefit) George St: 8,480 (4,204) Haymarket: 46,412 (7,370) Foot of Leith Walk: 37,957 (41,646) Crewe Toll: 56,712 (11,581) Ocean Terminal: 58,663 (22,584) Granton: 49,826 (26,917) Napier University: 36,209 (18,887) Sighthill Industrial Estate: 51,976 (7,753) Edinburgh Park: 48,096 (14,005) Gyle Centre: 66,966 (7,517) Edinburgh Airport: 38,940 (34,059) Strategic Environmental As ssessment (SEA) Summary of SEA outcome where appropriate Not applicable Cost to Public Sector Item Qualitative information Quantitative Information Public Sector Investment Costs £0 Public Sector Operating & Maintenance Costs Net change in TEL operating and maintenance costs -£154,291 (PV) Grant / Subsidy Payments Grant to the private sector to cover the capital cost -£460,335 (PV) Revenues Revenue to TEL for tram and bus operations £241,647 (PV) Taxation Impacts Reduction in tax receipts arising from -£63,097 (PV) Monetised Summary 1 I Present Values of Transport Benefits £708,997

+Present Value of Cost to £436,077

 Government

 Net Present Value £272,920

-Benefit-Cost to Government Ratio 1.63
+Benefit-Cost to 1.63

+Government Ratio